rbind/njtierney.com/content/post/2018-02-07-acknowledgements.markdown

 - Completing the `maxcovr` R package to make it easier to place facilities in locations that maximise their coverage (building off of [my work in a (very) recent publication](http://www.resuscitationjournal.com/article/S0300-9572(18)30065-0/fulltext)).
 - Issues in open data and open science.
 - The rOpenSci ozunconf 2018

+And (probably!) more.
+It's going to be a really great year.